Siddhesh-Agarwal/the_golden_ratio/README.md

+# The golden ratio
+Submission for the hackbenchers #4 hackathon.

 The main file is "index.html" and the website must be started from there.

 **The Interactive Content doesn't work on GitHub since it's a .py file